 Another key to making this recipe so scrumptious is whole milk mozzarella.
 None of that “part-skim” stuff here.
 Whole milk mozzarella melts 100x better than part-skim mozz, and has a really rich flavor.
-For some reason I can only find it at Walmart, and it happens to be a lot less expensive than part-skim mozzarella.
-I don’t know what gives there, but I’m not complaining.
-Whole milk mozzarella is awesome.
+Fresh mozzarella (the kind packed in water) also melts beautifully and would work well in this recipe.

 You can serve this Balsamic Chicken Skillet over rice or pasta, but served some Marinated White Beans with the chicken this time.

 Balsamic Chicken Skillet

 - 1/4 cup balsamic vinegar ($0.39)